universal_crc

 inspired by crc32 algorithm in zlib originally by Rodney Brown

-tabiw table-driven algorithm, independent lookups, word-at-a-time
+tabiw table-driven algorithm, four independent lookups, word-at-a-time

 same as tabi but reads 32 bits at a time from memory